sjentsch/lsjDocs/Ch12/Ch12_Regression_04.rst

 .. [#]
    Or at least, I am assuming that it does not help most people.
-But on the off-chance that someone reading thit is a proper kung fu master of linear algebra (and to be fair, I always have a few of these people in my intorductory statistics class), it *will* help *you* to know that the solution to the estimation problem turns out to be
+But on the off-chance that someone reading this is a proper kung fu master of linear algebra (and to be fair, I always have a few of these people in my intorductory statistics class), it *will* help *you* to know that the solution to the estimation problem turns out to be